 The parent(s)/ guardian(s) of new and transfer students are requested to make contact with the school as soon as possible to make arrangements to register and transfer records.
-This can be done by calling the school your child(ren) will attend.
-If you are unsure of which school your child(ren) will attend log onto our website, www.lcsedu.net and click on the "SchoolFinder" icon, then enter your street name only, or call 515-5000 for assistance.
+You can register online at www.lcsedu.net and click on "Registration Information" or call 515-5000 for assistance.